 "Since my time after law school, I have jumped back to Canada, transitioned to Asia through a stint in Hong Kong and finally settled in Singapore.
 All of this was not easy, and was a by-product of a lot of additional education by way of a Canadian LLM degree, a ton of bar exams, and the willingness to adapt to new and uncomfortable environments.
 A lot of the time, I had to rely on blind determination in hopes of getting through each stage of my career, from undergoing conversion exams to convert my English law degree back to Canada; competing for very limited Canadian articling positions; transitioning to an in-house position in Hong Kong as a junior lawyer; and finally having to learn the laws of the Cayman Islands and the BVI as I make my way into an offshore private practice in Singapore.
 Has it been hard?
 Definitely.
 Although am I having fun?
 Without a doubt.

 "I remember a conversation I had with my father when I was deciding on which law school to choose.
 He asked me if I had envisaged an international career after law school.
 I told him that I did not see many Canadian lawyers doing this so it was not something that I had considered.
-He then pulled up a newspaper and pointed to an article and said “did you know that the Chief Justice of the Court of Final Appeal in Hong Kong is from the University of Birmingham?”.
+He then pulled up a newspaper and pointed to an article and said “did you know that the Chief Judge of the High Court in Hong Kong is from the University of Birmingham?”.
 I immediately scoured the newspaper and found out that indeed that was the case.
 As I searched further, I realised that the University of Birmingham has had a rich history and was the starting point for many notable international alumni that had gone on to do great things.
 The university’s reputation and legacy are the reasons that I eventually chose the University of Birmingham, and am now proud to call it my alma mater.